 It doesn’t really matter what that project is, as long as it’s fun and meaningful to you, and it transforms bad emotions into good ones.

-It can be like a hobby: such as wood carving, stamp collecting, fixing electronics, drawing etc.
+It can be like a hobby: such as wood carving, stamp collecting, fixing electronics, drawing etc. Other times it could be furthering your education, such as doing an associate’s degree or going to college.

 Other times, the project can be a more serious one, that brings actual improvements to your quality of life: fixing your house, building a small passive income source, learning a profitable skill, a new language and so on.